payola/Payola/developer_guide.md

 #### Package cz.payola.web.client.models

 The Model object in this package provides communication with the server side of the application.
 Its routines take care of getting available datasources or getting, creating or editing ontology customizations.
+All the classes conatins methods which calls the remote objects with apropriate parameters and returns results of such calls.

 #### Package cz.payola.web.client.views